 On June 27, 2019, the U.S. Food and Drug Administration (FDA) named 16 brands of dog food that may cause heart disease in dogs.
 The specific heart condition is called dilated cardiomyopathy (DCM).
-This release has caused national and international concern bordering upon hysteria, without any admitted good reason for listing these food brands.
+This release has caused national and international concern bordering upon hysteria, without any admitted reason for listing these food brands.
 In our opinion, the listing of specific brands was premature and unwarranted.

 The FDA’s investigation has been happening since 2014, but received nationwide attention after the agency’s first public notice in July, 2018.